 You are eligible for workers’ compensation benefits if you were not on the site but the injury is still work-related.
-For example, you may be a traveling salesman or doing work otherwise outside of company location.
+For example, you may be a traveling salesman or doing work otherwise outside of the company location.
 If you were performing your job duties when you got the injury, your chances of receiving workers’ compensation benefits are equally high.

 Your employer should provide you with a Workers’ Compensation Claim Form (DWC-1 claim form).
-You will fill out this form and the employer will send it to workers’ compensation insurance company within five days.
+You will fill out this form and the employer will send it to the workers’ compensation insurance company within five days.
 Some of the deadlines are strictly obligatory and you may lose your chances of getting compensated if you miss them.
-To have the whole procedure in front of you, you’d better apply to Glendale lawyer who can assist you in paperwork and further steps.
+To have the whole procedure in front of you, you’d better apply to a Glendale lawyer who can assist you with paperwork and further steps.

 Glendale Workers’ Compensation Lawyer Can Help

 Things get tougher when you apply to a work-assigned doctor that may disagree with the diagnosis and treatment plan.
 The doctor assigned by your employer may be biased and work in favor of the employer.
-Avoid such complications and get advice and guidance from a competent attorney before you even take any step.
+Avoid such complications and get advice and guidance from a competent attorney before you even take any steps.

-Our Workers Compensation Attorney knows the ins and outs of the workers’ compensation law and the tricks that you may get into if left alone.
-At My Lawyer Glendale we have a high record of successful cases and can assist you from start to end.
+Our Worker’s Compensation Attorney knows the ins and outs of the workers’ compensation law and the tricks that you may get into if left alone.
+At My Lawyer Glendale, we have a high record of successful cases and can assist you from start to end.